dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 We can now publish the dataset with `pg_featureserv`, and view query results on the web UI.

-The service `collections` page shows the published tables and views (here we have used the configuration `Database.TableIncludes` setting to limit to just the `us` schema):
+The service `collections` page shows the published tables and views (here we have used the configuration `Database.TableIncludes` setting to publish just the `us` schema):
 ```
 http://localhost:9000/collections.html
 ```